|Advice and a request: use otter like a jump box|

 Two free solutions are to install either

-You can then open a terminal window and run this command to connect
+then run this command to connect to our server:

 ssh -Y -l yourusername csci.viu.ca